|

 - Volcanic eruptions

-- Tsunami additions
+- Tsunami addition

 - Development of seismographs

-- Modeling events
+- Modeling of events

-- Analysis of volcanic ashes
+- Analysis of volcanic ash

 - Destruction of cities